Hiking in Montenegro: 11 Best Hikes For Different Seasons

 In order to reach this trail, you need to have a car.
 It starts near the restaurant KOLIBA in Virak (coordinates here) and takes approximately 10 minutes to drive from Zabljak.

 The best place to stay would be in Zabljak town.
-Mark and I have stayed there in two different hotels and Airbnb apartments.
-Each of them was good in its own way.
-Read this post to find out details.
-All the information on the best accommodation is all the way in the end.
+Mark and I have stayed there in two different hotels and Airbnb apartments (because we often travel there).

 In my opinion, this lake and surrounding nature look very similar to some scenery in Norway.
 In general, I believe many places in Montenegro look like some places in Norway, just in miniature.

-To get to Kapetanovo lake you either have to hike around 5 km (3 miles) one way from the end of the paved road or go there by jeep.
+To get to Kapetanovo Lake you either have to hike around 5 km (3 miles) one way from the end of the paved road or go there by jeep.

 The best way to get to Kapetanovo lake is through Niksic.
 But keep in mind that at some point the asphalt road ends and from there you need to hike (unless you come by jeep.)